The Cloud Cost Dilemma: Scale vs. Return on Investment

 As your rapidly growing start-up morphs into something larger and more stable, and your initial investment needs to be transitioned to ongoing profits, things get a little more complicated.

 The more you scale your cloud, the more engineers you need to onboard to manage it.
 These engineers are highly prized in an increasingly cloud-focused market with a serious skills-gap, and come with niche skills that demand a large paycheck.
 As cloud use expands across the company — from storage and compute, to back-up, SaaS products or security — many companies feel they are signing over a ‘blank check’ to their cloud provider.

-This is because as your business scales and you onboard new customers and build new features, you need a growing amount of compute resources to manage the scale.
+This is because your business is dynamic.
+As you onboard new customers and build new features, your infra needs to scale with a growing amount of compute resources to manage the load.
 At the same time, the speed of growth means it’s tough to look for an alternative path to the one you’ve started down, without impacting business continuity.
 Plus, ultimately your vendor is focused on their own profit and growth; AWS for example has comfortable cloud margins of around 30% each year.